Mac Mini: Technical specifications

-Apple silicon (2020–present)
+Apple silicon unibody (2020–2023)

 As part of the Mac transition to Apple silicon, Apple announced a new Mac Mini with the Apple M1 chip on November 10, 2020.
 It was released on November 17, 2020, and was one of the first three Apple silicon-based Macs released (alongside the MacBook Air and MacBook Pro).

 With the M1, this Mac Mini has a 3x faster eight-core CPU, a 6x faster GPU, and 15x faster machine learning performance than its predecessor, the base 2018 model.
 Options for more than 16 GB of RAM are not available on M1-based systems.
 Support for external displays is reduced to one display over USB-C/Thunderbolt, though a second display can be connected using HDMI; the previous Intel-based model could drive two 4K displays over USB-C/Thunderbolt.
 On April 20, 2021, 10 Gigabit Ethernet with Lights Out Management was added as a built-to-order option.
 Its internal cooling system has a thermal-based design that according to Apple performs five times more quickly than the best-selling Windows-based desktop computer in its price range.

 The price of the Apple silicon Mac Mini dropped US$100 from that of the previous model to $699.
 It added support for Wi-Fi 6, USB4, and 6K video output to run the Pro Display XDR.
 Externally, it is very similar to the 2018 Mac Mini but has a lighter, silver finish similar to that of the models released from 2010 to 2014.

 The release of the Apple silicon Mac Mini was preceded by the June 2020 release of the A12Z-based Developer Transition Kit, a prototype with a Mac Mini enclosure made for developers to port their apps to Apple silicon.
 The 2020 DTK has 16 GB of RAM, 512 GB of storage, and two USB-C ports.

 On January 17, 2023, Apple announced updated models based on the M2 and M2 Pro chips.
 The updated models also include Bluetooth 5.3 and Wi-Fi 6E connectivity.
 The M2 Pro model includes two additional USB-C/Thunderbolt ports and supports HDMI 2.1.